brian-bk/fyoo/README.rst

     pip install fyoo

-Note: Pipenv_ is the best deterministic dependency tool for writing applications.
+Note: Pipenv_ is the best deterministic dependency tool for building applications.

 Fyoo provides two main features for those using the Fyoo CLI: